Eau Thermale Avene Dermo-Cleansing Milk ReviewsAdvertising Disclosure ?

-Eau Thermale Avene Dermo Cleansing Milk, USD 28 for 10.14 fl oz pump bottle, claims to be a soap-free cleanser that can diminish the tightness and redness of the irritated skin.
-Do you want to keep your skin clean and fresh?
-Check out this Eau Thermale Avene Dermo Cleansing Milk review!
+Eau Thermale Avene Dermo Cleansing Milk, claims to be a soap-free cleanser that can diminish the tightness and redness of the irritated skin.
+Although this product contains alcohol which may lead to skin irritation.

 Avene is a skin care brand that has been in the industry for over 270 years.
 The company uses Thermal Spring Water in all of their formulations.
 It is believed that this ingredient can soothe, calm and soften the skin.
 They are also known for their sterile cosmetics that allow them to preserve their products even without the use of preservatives.